|Your Personal Biography

 Unfortunately, he paid little attention to exhibitions.
 He has, also, stayed somewhat away from Nigerian galleries, collectors and museums.
 But now as an established African Cultural Ambassador, Sir Mbonu Christopher Emerem is a world-class painter with track records of monumental contributions in plastic/ visual arts.
 The news, documentaries, press reviews, publications, interviews, international reports and comments about the untrammeled power and beauty of Sir Mbonu Christopher Emerem’s works, following his national and international exhibitions, have made him and his works a must watch.

-In 1987, Sir Mbonu C. Emerem participated in the 9th Kaduna International Trade Fair organized by Kaduna Chamber of Commerce, Industry and Agriculture.
+In 1987, Sir Mbonu C. Emerem participated in the 9th Kaduna International Trade Fair organized by the Kaduna Chamber of Commerce, Industry and Agriculture, Kaduna State, Nigeria.

 “a very important cultural exchange, which needed a lot of publicity and planning.”

-Also, in Prof. Brekon’s press interview concerning the international arts exhibition, he remarked in the art exhibition review published in the Park College Newspaper – ParkStylus:
+Also, in Prof. Breckon’s press interview concerning the international arts exhibition of Sir Mbonu C. Emerem, he remarked in the art exhibition review published in the Park College Newspaper – ParkStylus:

 “Mbonu C. Emerem’s arts are abstract yet contain the obvious distinctions of his African culture.”

-In the words of the Director of Campanella Gallery and Chair, Department of Art, Park College, Professor Donna Bachmann:
+In the words of the Director of Campanella Gallery and Chair, Department of Art, Park College, Parkville, Missouri, U.S.A., Professor Donna Bachmann:

 “Sir Mbonu C. Emerem’s works are quite wonderful and fascinating and his exhibition formed a handsome installation.
 His works contain a number of different styles: geometric abstraction, narrative/figurative, and collaged abstraction.
 His works are imbued with unusual combination of western and African motifs and techniques.”